tomasccasares/tomasccasares/README.md

 # Hi, I'm [Tomas Carranza Casares](https://github.com/tomasccasares)!

 I am a computer science student with a focus on full-stack development.
-I love creating web and mobile applications.
-I am also always committed to learn new programming languages and technologies to improve my skills.<br>
+In my experience as a full stack developer, I have actively participated in the implementation of databases and the creation of user views, which has contributed to the success of several projects.
+In addition, I like to bring innovative ideas to improve the quality and functionality of the products.<br>
 In my free time, I like to explore and learn about new technologies.
 I am also passionate about logical problem solving and use platforms like Codewars to test my skills.
 Through challenging coding exercises, I have improved my ability to think creatively to find solutions to complex problems.
 You can find my profile on Codewars to see some of the logic challenges I have solved: https://www.codewars.com/users/tomasccasares.

 ## Experience